MCZhi/Predictive-Decision/README.md

 # 2022 NeurIPS Driving SMARTS Competition Track 1 Solution
-InterSim is a simulator for closed-loop interactive simulations with real on-road data and maps.
-Without over-promising, the best use case for InterSim Beta is to test your planning system before deployment extensively.
-If you want to test your planner with a large real-world dataset, you should consider InterSim.
-InterSim models real-world drivers' behaviors against new conflicts with relation prediction models.
-InterSim now supports both Waymo Open Motion Dataset and the NuPlan dataset.

 # How to use

-InterSim runs on pure Python with NO C/C++, NO ROS, and NO CARLA.
-InterSim is designed to be light and easy to use for all researchers.

 ## Create a new Conda environment
 ```bash